na-na-hi/renget/archive/sirinmmg.md

 ---

 #####CHARGED ATK
 When [Determined Star] is greater than or equal to 300 points, hold ATK button to enter Charged Mode.
-During Charged Mode, continuously consume Determined Star, gather surrounding enemies and continuously deal Fire DMG, max 12x20% ATK of Fire DMG.
+During Charged Mode, continuously consume Determined Star, gather surrounding enemies and continuously deal Fire DMG, max 12x20% ATK of Fire DMG, **and each hit recover 50 HP to the entire team(v2)**.
 During Charged Mode, Sirin gains Iron Body, Total DMG received -80%.

 Different Charged ATK will be used, based on how long you hold ATK button:
 - Hold and consume 300 points of [Determined Star]: Cast Charged ATK Level 1, deal 320% ATK of Fire DMG, on hit, restore 5 SP